 True to its name, the house reflects nature at every turn.
 When it was time to bring Danny’s—who you may know from NBC’s Naturally, Danny Seo—vision to life, Rebecca visited the Wilsonart Americas headquarters in Temple, Texas for inspiration.
-From the Wilsonart Engineered Surfaces portfolio she pulled their Quartz and Solid Surface materials as well as their Laminate inspired by forged steel and wood.
+From the Wilsonart Engineered Surfaces portfolio she pulled their Quartz and Solid Surface materials as well as their new THINSCAPE Performance Top inspired by forged steel and woodgrain laminate with an aligned texture.
 “Going to their headquarters opened my eyes to the range of products Wilsonart offers,” she says.
 “I got to see laminates that are so beautiful and authentic to elements like wood and ice.”

 This was especially helpful considering she wanted to add layers to the interior like wood planks on the ceilings and walls, but they weren’t quite feasible on a spec home budget.
 She also looked to Wilsonart’s affordable options for materials, like popular surfaces with a matte finish that look stunning in the kitchen and bath.
 “We used solid surface throughout the showers to eliminate grout lines for a seamless appearance, and it was easy to fabricate and install.
 It’s a modern house with an organic aesthetic, and Wilsonart’s products matched up beautifully.”

 “ For residential applications, we want to create products people love, and we don’t want to limit the options.”